Spiralized Curly Fries

 Garlic Butter Zoodles with Brussels Sprouts

-These garlic butter zoodles with Brussels sprouts are about as easy to make as you can get, and they taste fantastic.
+These garlic butter zoodles with Brussels sprouts are about as easy to make as you can get.
+And they taste fantastic.
 I cook the zucchini noodles to the point where they are soft, but still have some crunch.
 The butter and garlic add some needed flavor.
 Zucchini isn’t exactly packed with flavor… it’s good, but butter and garlic make it fantastic.
 And nothing beats crunchy Brussels sprouts.
 I love them.
 Topped with a bit of cheese and toasted sesame seeds, this makes for a great side dish.

 You can get pretty creative with this dish just by swapping a few ingredients.
 Use toasted pine nuts or even peanuts instead of sesame seeds.
 Leave off the Parmesan cheese and add French-fried jalapenos for a kicked up dish, or just add a few (big) pinches of dried red pepper flake to the zucchini when you are cooking them.